camunda/connectors/connector-sdk/element-template-generator-maven-plugin/README.md

 Edit the `connectorClass` element to point to your Connector class.
 You can specify multiple classes if you have more than one Connector in one project.

-The generated element template will be placed in `element-templates` directory in your project.
+By default, the generated element template will be placed in `element-templates` directory inside your project's base directory.
+You can change the output directory by setting the `outputDirectory` configuration parameter.

 ## Accessing classes from other modules